 Ellis Clark Regional Agriscience @ NHS

-The Ellis Clark Regional Agriscience and Technology Program is designed to provide students a balanced combination of technical agricultural knowledge, supervised agricultural work experience, leadership training and FFA activities.
+The Ellis Clark Regional Agriscience and Technology Program is designed to provide students a balanced combination of technical agricultural knowledge, supervised agricultural work experience, leadership training, and FFA activities.
 Our mission is to successfully prepare students to either continue their education in college or to enter directly into an agricultural career.

 Each student must fulfill all requirements of Nonnewaug High School.
 All students are encouraged to select classes that are challenging and that will prepare the student for future needs.
-Proper course selection during his/her high school career will allow the student to prepare for a four year college, two year college, or to secure employment upon graduation from high school.
+Proper course selection during their high school career will allow students to prepare for a four year college, two year college, or to secure employment upon graduation from high school.
 All school activities are available to students enrolled in the Agriscience and Technology Program such as sports, drama, band, student council, and other student organizations.

-All students enrolled in the agriscience and technology program are expected to belong to the FFA.
-This is a national organization of students studying agriscience and technology that has state, district, local and national levels of organization.
-The FFA is co-curricular and is integrated into the overall agriscience and technology curriculum.
+All students enrolled in the Agriscience and Technology Program are expected to belong to the FFA.
+This is a national organization of students studying agriscience and technology that has state, district, local, and national levels of organization.
+The FFA is co-curricular and is integrated into the overall Agriscience and Technology curriculum.

 To learn more about Agriscience and the Woodbury FFA, please click the links below: